-We have not generated significant revenues and have incurred operating losses since inception, and we expect to continue incurring losses from operations for the foreseeable future.
-Until we recommence sales of the AMID StaplerTM or commercialize another product, we will not generate any revenues.
-Our research and development expenditures are expected to expand significantly as we commence clinical trials for our Gastroplasty Device and other of our product candidates.
-We are also continuing to build our marketing and distribution infrastructure in support of the commercialization of the AMID Stapler, including significant investment in tooling and inventory and the hiring and training of marketing, sales and customer service personnel.
+We have not generated revenues and have incurred operating losses since inception, and we expect to continue incurring losses from operations for the foreseeable future.
+Until we recommence sales of the AMID Stapler or commercialize another product, we will not generate any revenues.
+Our research and development expenditures are expected to expand significantly as we expand clinical trials for our Gastroplasty Device and other of our product candidates.
+While we have reduced marketing and distribution expenditures during the suspension of sales of the AMID Stapler, we expect to make significant investment in inventory and the hiring and training of marketing, sales and customer service personnel prior to recommencing sales in 2011.
 We have funded our operations to date primarily with proceeds from the private placement of equity and from advances under credit facilities available to us.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our products and product candidates, we are unable to estimate the precise amounts of capital outlays and operating expenditures associated with such development and commercialization activities.
 Our future capital requirements will depend on many factors, including the progress and results of our clinical trials, the duration and cost of discovery and preclinical development, and laboratory testing and clinical trials for our product candidates, the timing and outcome of regulatory review of our product candidates, the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims and other intellectual property rights, the number and development requirements of other product candidates that we pursue and the costs and results of commercialization activities, including product marketing, sales and distribution activities and the implementation of improved commercial manufacturing processes.
-We believe that our \$5.9 million cash balance as of June 30, 2010, together with the \$4.0 million availability under our existing line of credit, will be sufficient to fund our current cash flow requirements through June 2011.
-However, in order to fund all of our planned operations through 2011 and beyond, including the anticipated commencement in 2010 of clinical trials for the Gastroplasty Device, we believe we will need to obtain additional external financing prior to June 2011.
-We considered the June 30, 2011 expiration of the \$4.0 million line of credit when evaluating our ability to continue funding operations.
+We believe that our \$4.2 million cash balance as of September 30, 2010, together with the \$4.0 million availability under our existing line of credit, will be sufficient to fund our minimum cash flow requirements through the June 30, 2011 expiration of the line of credit.
+However, in order to fund all of our planned operations, including the anticipated expansion in 2011 of clinical trials for the Gastroplasty Device, we believe we will require additional external financing prior to June 2011.